k4yaa/k4yaa/README.md

 > [!IMPORTANT]
-> The public Vercel instance at `https://github-readme-stats.vercel.app/api` is best-effort and can be unreliable due to rate limits and traffic spikes (see [#1471](https://github.com/anuraghazra/github-readme-stats/issues/1471)).
-We use caching to improve stability (see [common options](#common-options)), but for reliable cards we recommend [self-hosting](#deploy-on-your-own) (Vercel or other) or using the [GitHub Actions workflow](#github-actions-recommended) to generate cards in your [profile repository](https://docs.github.com/en/account-and-profile/how-tos/profile-customization/managing-your-profile-readme).
+> The public Vercel instance